bdeixler/onyx/_careers/pv-design-engineer.md

 ---
-layout: career
 title: PV Design Engineer
 subtitle: w/ Civil or Electrical Background
 date: '2016-08-30'
 ---

-Onyx Renewable Partners L.P. (“Onyx”), a portfolio company of Blackstone, provides flexible, creative solutions for the development, finance, construction and operation of Commercial & Industrial distributed generation and utility-scale solar as well as wind power projects in North America.
+Onyx Renewable Partners L.P. ("Onyx"), a portfolio company of Blackstone, provides flexible, creative solutions for the development, finance, construction and operation of Commercial & Industrial distributed generation and utility-scale solar as well as wind power projects in North America.

-### Job Description
+## Job Description

 The Design Engineer will be responsible for system applications, energy optimization and value engineering through various cost/build of photovoltaic facilities with system sizes ranging from residential to utility.
 Applications will vary across rooftop, green-field, brown-field, landfill, and canopy solutions.
 The Design Engineer will work with our Engineering Operations, Estimating and Business Development teams to develop first-class renewable power generating assets.
 In addition to pure development design opportunities, the Design Engineer will play a pivotal role for Onyx during due diligence of project acquisitions, including review of pre-developer project portfolios scanning for technical feasibility, fatal flaw risks, construct-ability, etc. Since the Design Engineer will actively interact with various departments, the attentive performer has the ability to hone cross-functional skills in civil, electrical, and structural engineering as well as estimating, operations, project finance, etc.  The ideal candidate will possess a superb engineering discipline and be an effective communicator with a collaborative work style.

-### Responsibilities
+## Responsibilities

 - Use AutoCAD software to design photovoltaic from conceptual array layouts to constructable site plans
 - Immediately identify the constraints of a site to minimize project risks and opportunity cost